halolimat/SpExtor/README.md

 If you do make use of SpExtor or any of its components please cite the following publication:

     Hussein S. Al-Olimat, Steven Gustafson, Jason Mackay, Krishnaprasad Thirunarayan, and Amit Sheth.
 2018.
     A practical incremental learning framework for sparse entity extraction.
-In Proceedings of the 27th Internationl Conference on Computational Linguistics (COLING 2018), pages 700–710.
+In Proceedings of the 27th International Conference on Computational Linguistics (COLING 2018), pages 700–710.
 Association for Computational Linguistics.

     @InProceedings{C18-1059,